 Since then, Walker said progress has been made on reducing drug sentences, and banning the box on employment applications that asks about criminal history.
 But on felon voting, she said: “We continue to lag behind.”

 Gwen Walz has made felon voting rights one of the issues she is working on as first lady, and last month she spoke at the 11th annual Second Chance Day.
 It was her first appearance on any issue since her husband was sworn in as governor, and she encouraged those who attended to tell their personal stories about their lives after prison.
 “I think stories are so important because they help us understand the humanity behind what might just look like an issue,” Walz said.
-“Until we are all equal and have equality, none of are equal and have equality.”
+“Until we are all equal and have equality, none of us are equal and have equality.”

 Republicans: not so fast